 At home, Don and I were talking about Biên Hòa Air Base and that we got out six months early, and about our service for three and half years.
 We did a lot and had seen a lot.
 We had Top-secret clearances.
 Stateside, we had stored nukes in igloos, and went to Vietnam.

 But to this day, I still can't remember 6 hours of stuff during the battle.
 I remember parts of it...images of stuff and then moving on and not knowing what the results of different incidents were...or what happened later.
-It was like going to a movie and leaving right in the middle of it.
+It was like going to a movie and leaving right in the middle of it, and coming back for the scrolling credits.